solidi/writing/81-the-man-who-made-magic.md

 They kept the model shop open for these curious pretending makers and dreamers.
 Some got recruited right there.
 But they, aeronautical, astronautical, the very definition of engineer, existed in this incredible environment, which was unique and somewhat bizarre.
 Some describe it as a "special" time.

-This story is of an unnamed man from this place.

 ### Personnel Powerhouse